NTIA/scos-actions/scos_actions/configs/README.md

 ```

 Lastly, simply modify the YAML file to define any required parameters.
 Note that the radio is a special parameter
-that automatically gets passed in to all measurement actions.
-Therefore, it does not need to be defined in the yaml
+that will get passed in separately when the action is initialized from the YAML.
+Therefore, it does not need to be
-file.
+defined in the YAML file.

 ```yaml
 # File: acquire_700c_dl.yml